 Required Application Information

-Applications for the Dry Lease-in of a foreign registered aircraft should include the following minimum information:
+Applications for the Dry Lease-in of a non-UK registered aircraft should include the following minimum information:

 - aircraft type, model and serial number;

 - name and address of the registered owner;

 - registration marks, nationality and state of registration of the aircraft;

 - the period of the lease (start and end date) and whether or not it is proposed to put the aircraft on the UK register in the future;